Interview with Arthur Emlyn Williams

 Description

-Arthur Emlyn Williams talks about his life before volunteering and what lead him up to volunteering.
+Arthur Emlyn Williams describes his life before volunteering and what lead to his decision to volunteer.
 His parents were upset about his decision to join the RAF.
 In September 1943, he was accepted for training as an air-gunner.
 He started his first operational tour from RAF Skellingthorpe.
 He recalls an occasion where they flew to Trondheim in Norway, flew over the North Sea to get back to Wick in Scotland.
 He tells of the weather during this trip and how, when they landed back at Wick, the craft only had 5 minutes of flying time left.
 On September 1944, the crew was briefed to go on an operation to Ratydt.
-During this operation, the crew had a close call where they almost collided with a Liberator.
-The crew prepared themselves to bail out over Rouen because of the weather, however they managed to fly back to Lincolnshire.
+During this operation, the crew had a close call, where they almost collided with a Liberator.
+The crew prepared themselves to bale out over Rouen due to the weather conditions, however they managed to fly back to Lincolnshire.
 On his 21st birthday, he had an operation to Munich.
 On the return trip, Arthur noticed a ditched aircraft and he gained the nickname Catseye Williams.
-At Skellingthorpe, Arthur recalls watching 61 Squadron leader Horsley’s craft blow up after both of his engines cut.
+At RAF Skellingthorpe, Arthur recalls watching 61 Squadron leader Horsley’s craft blow up after both of his engines cut.
 Arthur notes his ambivalence and anxiety towards his next operation in Stettin after this.
-The crew came across a Lancaster that almost collided with them, only being avoided by their pilot diving the craft to not collide with the Lancaster.
+The crew came across a Lancaster that almost collided with them, the collision only being avoided by their pilot diving the craft.

 Creator